farshed/farshed.github.io/src/content/blog/nature-vs-nurture.md

 > Is the pious loved by the gods because it is pious, or is it pious because it is loved by the gods?
 > **Socrates, Euthyphro**

-I recently skimmed Barbara Oakley's _Evil Genes_ where she explores the relationship between genes and behaviour.
+I recently skimmed Barbara Oakley's _Evil Genes_, in which she explores the relationship between genes and behaviour.
 She presents some interesting research in genetics, molecular biology, and psychology while also drawing on her personal experiences to find explanations for why antisocial people behave the way they do.

 There's a broad consensus among researchers that adulthood personality is largely a result of two factors.